ethangyllenhaal/horornis_UCE/README.md

 The fastsimcoal folder contained a "clean" set of directories for how I ran the analysis and a brief description of how I went about it.
 It is a bit hodge-podge due to the learning process, but you'll get the idea.

 The SNP_pipeline folder includes shell scripts I used to run the SNP calling pipeline based on Mike Harvey's excellent seqcap_pop (https://github.com/mgharvey/seqcap_pop) and generate input files for other analyses.
+Also includes the excel file I used to make the sub-shell scripts...
+Since this I've learned better ways to do this.